Sir William Pulteney, 5th Baronet: Pulteney Bridge

 At that time Bath was expanding, but the Pulteneys' rural Bathwick estate was separated from the city by the River Avon, and with no bridge in place the only means of crossing the river was via a small ferry.
 They decided a bridge needed to be built, and Pulteney turned to his friend and fellow countryman, architect Robert Adam.
 Adam was influenced by his travels to Florence and Venice and proposed a bridge incorporating shops along both sides.
-This was completed in 1773, but the Pulteneys' original plans for Bath's expansion did not take effect until 1788 when Bath architect Thomas Baldwin started to create a new estate.
+The Pulteney Bridge was completed in 1773, but the Pulteneys' original plans for Bath's expansion did not take effect until 1788 when Bath architect Thomas Baldwin started to create a new estate.
 As well as the bridge bearing their name, the Pulteneys' involvement is recalled by Great Pulteney Street in Bathwick, reputed to be the longest boulevard of its kind in Europe, while Henrietta Street was named after their daughter.

 Parliamentarian

 Pulteney represented Cromarty and later Shrewsbury, where he usually resided, in seven successive Parliaments.
 He first but unsuccessfully contested the Shrewsbury seat in 1768, but subsequently won the seat for Cromarty (losing this to Cosmo Gordon in 1774).
 In 1774, he again contested Shrewsbury, and although he was defeated, he was returned on petition the following March (and retained the seat until his death in May 1805).